moksamedia/mrgadget-gradle-plugin/README.md

 The plugin injects a number of methods into your project.

 * initMrGadget() : can be called to initialize MrGadget before uploading a file or executing a command.
 If any action is attempted before this method has been called, it will be called automatically.
+Both user and host must be set before any action can be executed.
+For example, you could say: initMrGadget(user:'someUser', host:'www.awesome.com'); execRemote('ls').
+Or: execRemote(user:'someUser', host:'www.awesome.com', command:'ls') But if you tried the execRemote('ls') call without setting a user and host, bad things will happen.

 * execRemote() : executes a non-sudo command on a remote server.
 The most important param is the command, as a string.
 As in execRemote(command:'rm someFile')